Weather StoryAlmanac, microseasons, and the day's weather story.

 What is the coldest month in South Fulton?

-January is typically coldest, averaging about 44°F.
+January is South Fulton's coldest month, averaging about 42°F.

 When can I start a vegetable garden in South Fulton?